shionhonda/hippocampus-garden/content/blog/representation_learning/index.md

 ---
 title: Recent Advances in Representation Learning
-date: "2020-04-18T22:18:03.284Z"
+date: "2020-04-20T22:01:03.284Z"
-description: "This post introduces how to put arranged SNS share buttons for Gatsby blog posts."
+description: '"Representation" is a way AIs understand the world.
+This post is a short introduction to the representation learning in "deep learning era."'
 featuredImage: representation_learning/ogp.png
 ---

 Recently, we've seen great advances in representation learning.
-For example, BERT  in natural language processing tasks and SimCLR in computer vision tasks.
+For example, BERT [1] in natural language processing tasks and SimCLR in computer vision tasks.

 ## BERT Learns Good Representations of Texts
 BERT is well described in the following figure from [this great blog post](http://jalammar.github.io/illustrated-bert/).
 BERT is a Transformer-based model that is trained in two steps: